-A special cable is required for connecting a standalone SmartShutter to Ports A and B of the Lambda 10-3.
-The CIQ-2 cable is a split cable consisting of one DB-25 connector at the main end (for connecting to the "SmartShutter" connector A or B on the rear of the Lambda 10-3 cabinet) and a DB-9 connector at each of the split ends.
+A special cable is required for connecting one or two standalone SmartShutters.
+The CIQ-2 cable is a split cable consisting of one DB-25 connector at the main end (for connecting to the "SmartShutter" connector on the rear of the LAMBDA 10-B cabinet) and a DB-9 connector at each of the split ends.
 One split end is shorter than the other.
-When connecting a single standalone SmartShutter to the Lambda 10-3 Port A or B, the SmartShutter connects to the DB-9 connector of the longer split, and a terminator is required to be attached to the DB-9 connector of the shorter split.
+When connecting a single standalone SmartShutter to the LAMBDA 10-B, the SmartShutter connects to the DB-9 connector of the longer split, and a terminator is required to be attached to the DB-9 connector of the shorter split.